Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 After the breakfast, Shael will take the PC aside and say that it's strange that there were awakened plants in the garden.
 She knows this kind of magic, someone bad must have awakened them, considering how quickly they attacked the guard.

 # Organizing the Gala
-Tallis will explain that with food already covered, they'll need to sort out the guest list, hire some entertainment, and decorate the place.
+Tallis will explain that with food already covered, they'll need to sort out the guest list, hire some entertainment, and decide on a date and time.

 ## Hiring Entertainment
 For music, there will be three options.
 Tallis will pay half of the rates.